PierreBeucher/ccTalk4j/README.md

 # Releases

-The first 0.1.0 pre-release is still a work in progress.
-It will have the following features:
+## 0.1.0

+First pre-release with usable `BillValidator` and `BillValidatorHandler` and basic features.

+Features:
 - Basic implementation of ccTalk messaging.
 Support for CRC 16 checksum messaging on serial port.
-- Minimal recommended implementation for a bill validator
+- Basic implementation for a bill validator
-- Basic implementation of bill validator handler
+- Basic implementation of the `BillValidatorHandler`

-Feel free to contact me if you wish to participate in the effort or have details.

 # Contacts